 - Below is an example of a Service Complaint Log.
 The form is available in Adobe Acrobat format for easier printing.

-4. If the problem persists, send a letter to PCV/ST Resident Services, 317 Avenue C, New York, NY 10009, and to the appropriate City Agency, along with a copy of your log.
+4. If the problem persists, send a letter to Stuytown Property Services, 276 First Avenue, New York, NY 10009, and to the appropriate City Agency, along with a copy of your log.
 (Keep original for your files.)

-- After Hours Service Calls – When the Resident Services Department is closed and you have a service call that requires an immediate response, call Peter Cooper Village/Stuyvesant Town Security at 212-598-5233
+- After-Hours Service Calls – When the Resident Services Department is closed and you have a service call that requires an immediate response, call Public Safety at 212-598-5233